jared8thach/Counterfeit-Banknote-Detection/README.md

 However before doing so, we will explore our data with scatterplots, level plots, and boxplots and then proceed to prepare our data for cross-fold validation.
 At the end, we will evaluate our models' performances across all folds.

 #### Conclusion
 Overall, our several models yielded similar results in terms of validation accuracies, only varying between 95% and 100% across folds and across methodologies.
-Our baseline LDA model appears to perform the best across all folds; it has the **highest accuracy of $\approx$ 100%** and does not require additional computation and data manipulation as with factor analysis.
+Our baseline LDA model appears to perform the best across all folds; it has the **highest accuracy of approximately 100%** and does not require additional computation and data manipulation as with factor analysis.
 By adopting this final model which strictly uses linear discriminant analysis, we are able to successfully **predict/detect counterfeit Swiss 1000-franc bank notes at an accuracy rate between 95% and 100%**.

 #### Methods Used
 - Data Visualization